Market shaping toolkit: supporting local authority and SME care provider innovation and collaboration

 Date: June 2015

-The Market Shaping Toolkit supports both smaller care providers and local authorities to engage in market shaping and develop innovative practice to meet local needs together.
+The Market Shaping Toolkit supports both smaller care providers and local authorities to engage in market shaping, and to work together to develop innovative practice to meet local needs.

 This toolkit has been designed to highlight good practice around the country in the way that local authorities and smaller care and support providers collaborate and provide innovative services.
 It offers a series of checklists and materials to encourage good quality market shaping activities.